bpftrace/bpftrace/docs/stdlib.md

 ### delete
 - `bool delete(map m, mapkey k)`
+- `bool delete(map m)`
 - deprecated `bool delete(mapkey k)`

 Delete a single key from a map.
-For scalar maps (e.g. no explicit keys), the key is omitted and is equivalent to calling `clear`.
+For scalar maps (e.g. no explicit keys), the key is omitted and only the single stored value is deleted.
+When `delete` is called with just the map as argument, all keys/values of the map are deleted.
+The deletion happens in-kernel at the point of the call (synchronously), so the entries are gone before the program continues and the operation cannot be dropped when the ring buffer is full - unlike `clear`, which is asynchronous.
 For map keys that are composed of multiple values (e.g. `@mymap[3, "hello"] = 1` - remember these values are represented as a tuple) the syntax would be: `delete(@mymap, (3, "hello"));`

 If deletion fails (e.g. the key doesn’t exist) the function returns false (0).